zhang699/vue-ec-template/README.md

 ## Feature

-- Vuex Example with, Action, Mutation and Promise.
+- Vuex Example with Action, Mutation and Promise.
 - Feature-based project structure which related files into single folder.
 - Configuration-based API request declaration which makes composing body, query and path parameters easily.